danijuniordev/zanao-personal/README.md

 * CSS
   *  I can confirm that all CSS has passed without error in the official [Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

-### Accessibility.
+### Lighthouse Testing

-Scores for accessibility on each page is Green and in the 90's.
+Used google developer tools, Lighthouse testing was also conducted on each of the pages.
+The results are as below:

 **Home Page**
 ![Screenshot of Accessibility Home Page](documents/readme_images/homelighthouse.png)